 Most Medicare drug plans have a coverage gap (also called the "donut hole").
 This means there's a temporary limit on what the drug plan will cover for drugs.

 Not everyone will enter the coverage gap.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
-In 2019, once you and your plan have spent $3,820 on covered drugs, you're in the coverage gap.
+Once you and your plan have spent $3,820 on covered drugs in 2019 ($4,020 in 2020), you're in the coverage gap.
 This amount may change each year.
 Also, people with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

 Brand-name prescription drugs

-Although you'll pay no more than 25% of the price for the brand-name drug in 2019, 95% of the price—what you pay plus the 70% manufacturer discount payment—will count as
+Although you'll pay no more than 25% of the price for the brand-name drug, 95% of the price—what you pay plus the 70% manufacturer discount payment—will count as

 which will help you get out of the coverage gap.
 These items aren't counted toward your out-of-pocket spending:

-- What the drug plan pays toward the drug cost (5% of the price in 2019)
+- What the drug plan pays toward the drug cost (5% of the price)

-- What the drug plan pays toward the dispensing fee (75% of the fee in 2019)
+- What the drug plan pays toward the dispensing fee (75% of the fee)

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.
 The discount for brand-name drugs will apply to the remaining amount that you owe.

 In 2019, Medicare will pay 63% of the price for generic drugs during the coverage gap.
 You'll pay the remaining 37% of the price.
-What you pay for generic drugs during the coverage gap decreases each year until it reaches 25% in 2020.
+For 2020 and beyond, Medicare will pay 75% of the price for generic drugs during the coverage gap, and you'll pay the remaining 25% of the price.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.